-Partner Program writers are paid monthly based on how much time Medium members spend reading their stories.
+Partner Program writers are paid monthly based on Medium member activity.
 In this guide you can learn more about your payouts and how Medium calculates them.

 Calculating earnings in the Partner Program

 We’re always working to improve our model as we learn.
-Initially, we will calculate earnings based on two components:
+Initially, we will calculate earnings based on three components: